 5 Things We Think You Should Know

-These handouts, created every year in April, outline five Institute for Work & Health research findings from the previous year that we think can make a difference to workplace injury and disability prevention programs.
+These handouts, created annually, outline five recent Institute for Work & Health research findings that we think can make a difference to workplace injury and disability prevention programs.
 These handouts can be used by work groups or joint health and safety committees as a starting point for discussions on ways to incorporate evidence into workplace programs.